Is It Possible To Hack A Keyless Entry on Vehicles?

 Be aware that most burglaries occur at night.
 Parking your vehicle in the garage or secured area, or in a lighted area if left outside will help to deter a thief from targeting your vehicle.

-Many vehicle owners will be offered a discount from their insurance provider for having their vehicle equipped with an anti-theft system.
+Many vehicle owners will be offered a discount from their insurance provider for having their vehicle equipped with a burglar proof locks.
 While insurance providers’ policies will vary, typically the system must be no less than a passive keyless entry to qualify for the discount.
 You’ll find that many of the companies categorise anti-theft systems according to their specific features with both active and passive systems in mind.
 For the vehicle owner, it is both a break in an upgrade for protecting their vehicle and a discount on their insurance.